mkaz/libro/CONTRIBUTING.md

 ## Code Style

-I use ruff for formatting and linting, so just run `just lint` and fix any issues it finds.
+Use standard Go formatting (`go fmt`) and conventions.
 The existing code style is pretty straightforward - try to match what's already there.
+Run `go vet ./...` to catch common issues.

 ## Submitting Changes

 1. Create a branch for your changes
 2. Make your changes and test them
-3. Run `just lint` to make sure everything looks good
+3. Run `go fmt ./...` and `go vet ./...` to make sure everything looks good
+4. Build and test the binary to ensure it works
-4. Open a pull request with a clear description of what you changed and why
+5. Open a pull request with a clear description of what you changed and why

 No need for fancy commit message formats or elaborate PR templates.
 Just explain what you did in plain English.